 “As a financial services institution, First National Bank directly benefits from the support it gives to JA,” Livermore said.
 “The students that our volunteers educate today may very well end up as employees or customers of the Bank in the future.”

-FNB not only encourages employees to volunteer, we also offer Volunteer Time Off (VTO) as a benefit for employees to take time off to volunteer, and get paid for it.
+FNB not only encourages employees to volunteer, but we also offer Volunteer Time Off (VTO) as a benefit for employees to take time off to volunteer — and get paid for it.
 FNB employees enjoy 12 hours of VTO annually to volunteer during work hours.
 FNB’s 270 employees volunteer for many different nonprofit and service organizations in the Sioux Falls area.

-“Sioux Falls is a truly special place, but with all we have to offer, there is one thing that truly sets us apart: It’s our people, our community culture– what we do here is something very special,” FNB Chief Executive Officer (CEO) Bill Baker said.
+“Sioux Falls is a truly special place, but with all we have to offer, there is one thing that truly sets us apart: It’s our people, our community culture — what we do here is something very special,” Chairman Bill Baker said.